tusharmarda/OrderConfirmation/README.md

 ### To-Do

-1. Implement the separate services to run concurrently instead of single sequential calls from Runner.py
+1. Add ability to stop the execution of threads manually
+2. Organize output by multiple threads
-2. Clean up code so that it follows Python code conventions
+3. Clean up code so that it follows Python code conventions